timmens/random-grouping/README.rst

 Once the file ``matchings_history.csv`` has been created one can further pass the path of this file to the function call via ``matchings_history_path=...``.
 The previous matchings will then influence new group formations.

+**Assortative Matching:**

+The 'status' column in the names csv-file allows one to distuingish between 'student' and 'faculty'.
+One can then use the 'wans_mixing' column to specify whether an individual wants to be mixed with people from another group.
+This is not absolute.
+A float parameter ("faculty_multiplier") can be specified in a dictionary an passed to the main function via the argument "matching_params".
+If this parameter is very high it will be less likely that faculty that does not want to mix is mixed.

 Contributing